-We really like inflatable life vests because they’re so light and comfortable that they eliminate excuses for not wearing them.
+We like inflatable life vests because they’re light and comfortable, eliminating many excuses for not wearing them.
 However, they have to work reliably and that requires a bit of owner-maintenance.
-Unlike traditional foam-filled “inherently buoyant” vests, inflatables have several components that have to work together for the vest to function, and that is doubly true for vests with automatic inflators and safety harnesses.
+Unlike traditional, foam-filled vests, inflatables have several components that have to work together for the vest to function and that is doubly true for vests with automatic inflators and safety harnesses.

-At least once per year, at the beginning of the boating season, you should inflate the PFD and go over the CO2 cylinder, the bobbin, and any other of the various pins or parts that make it work.
+At least once per year, preferably at the beginning of the boating season, you should inflate your PFD and go over the CO2 cylinder, the bobbin and any other of the various pins or parts that make it work.
 We recommend performing this inspection every two to three months if you wear your vest regularly, or if your boating location is hot and humid, since the inflation mechanism may be subject to corrosion.

-If your vest has a safety harness, check the stitching, inspect the D-ring that clips to your tether, and be sure the whistle is still present (as well as an operational strobe light, if you’ve installed one).
-Be sure the bladder is intact without tears or holes, and the oral inflating tube and reflective tape are in good shape.
+If your vest has a safety harness, check the stitching, inspect the D-ring that clips to your tether and be sure the whistle is still present (as well as an operational strobe light, if you’ve installed one).
+Be sure the bladder is intact without tears or holes and that the oral inflating tube and reflective tape are in good shape.

-Most vests have “care instructions” sewn inside the fabric cover that will cover all of this in detail and, especially important, will provide the part number for the re-arming kit you may need to purchase that will contain the cylinder, bobbin and other replacement parts.
+Most vests have care instructions sewn inside the fabric cover that will cover all of this in detail and provide the part number for the re-arming kit you may need to purchase that will contain the cylinder, bobbin and other replacement parts.
 Cylinders come in a variety of sizes, diameters and thread patterns specific to each model of life jacket.
 Some vests also need pins or “pills” to activate.
 Always use the exact model of re-arming kit intended for your specific model of vest.

 When you’ve finished, hang the vest up to dry in a well-ventilated location that’s out of direct sunlight.
 After it dries, deflate it using the small tool attached to the oral inflation tube, carefully squeezing out all the air so the device will fold compactly enough to fit back into its cover.
 Then re-arm your PFD with the bobbin and CO2 cylinder (both of which have not yet reached their expiration dates) and re-pack the vest according to the manufacturer’s instructions.

 Now, with the Service Indicator showing green, you can wear your life vest with confidence.
-The point of inflatable PFDs, and what makes them worth these extra maintenance chores, is their comfort, light weight and ease of use.
-The best life vest, after all, is the one you will wear, whenever you’re on the water.
+The point of inflatable life vests, and what makes them worth these extra maintenance chores, is their comfort, light weight and ease of use.
+The best life vest, after all, is the one you will wear whenever you’re on the water.